Who has parental responsibility and what does it mean?

 It also means that you can give permission for medical treatment and consent to the child’s marriage between the ages of 16 and 18.
 You can also appoint legal guardians to act in your place in your will.

-‘These are all sensitive and potentially contentious issues in the event of a separation or divorce,’ explains Michelle.
+‘These are all sensitive and potentially contentious issues in the event of a separation or divorce,’ explains Linda.

 Who has parental responsibility?